RG9n/RG9n.github.io/write-ups/alfred.md

 ### Initial Access

-* Change off the default admin account name to avoid brute-forcing
+* Change off the default admin account name to avoid brute-forcing.
-* Do not use admin;admin
+* Do not use admin;admin.
+* Add an account lockout for incorrect logins.

 ### Privilege Escalation